The Truthfulness of Sheikh Abdul Qaadir Jeelani (rahimahullah)

 It should be borne in mind that truthfulness and honesty is not confined to speech.
 Rather, it applies to every dimension of one’s deeni and worldly life.
 When one is truthful, then he will fulfill every obligation and responsibility, whether it relates to his deeni or worldly life.
 In fact, truthfulness even surpasses the limits of merely fulfilling obligations and includes making an effort to show a higher degree of love and compassion to the creation, in the manner Rasulullah (sallallahu ‘alaihi wasallam) had taught the ummah to conduct.

 In essence, a true servant of Allah Ta‘ala is one who is loyal to Allah Ta‘ala at all times.
 He is constantly concerned about pleasing Allah Ta‘ala and taking care of His creation to the best of his ability, thereby exhibiting his loyalty to His Creator.
+The servant who brings these qualities in his life is honored and blessed with the rank of a siddeeq.
 The greatest of the Siddeeqeen was Hazrat Abu Bakr Siddeeq (radhiyallahu ‘anhu), whom Allah Ta‘ala had made the best example for the ummah to follow after the Ambiyaa (‘alaihimus salaam).
 His every word and action radiated this sublime quality to the highest level.

 In the upbringing of a child, it is extremely important for the parents to instill in the child the quality of being truthful at all times and being honest in his dealings.
 When this quality is deeply entrenched in the heart of the child, then throughout his life, no matter what situation he will be faced with, he will ensure that he fulfills the rights of Allah Ta‘ala as well as the rights which he owes to the creation.
 Furthermore, when this quality is enhanced in his life, then at every moment, he will be conscious about leading a pure life, internally and externally, and will be concerned about standing before Allah Ta‘ala and being held accountable for his actions on the Day of Qiyaamah.
 Therefore, every word that he will utter and every action that he will carry out will be in total harmony and conformity with the high levels of sidq (truthfulness).
 Hence, wherever he goes, he will be a beacon of light and a source of mercy for the entire creation.